Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 |:------:|:-----------:|
 | ✅    | ✅          |

-By default, we don't persist files in your site.
-However, if you need to persist files, you can enable App Service Storage (see "You can enable and disable storage persistence with an app setting").
-If you enable this, we mount the /home directory to Azure Storage.
-If your app is restarted, any files saved within the /home directory and sub-directories will persist.
-However, any files or directories outside of the /home directory will not be persisted between site recycles.
-This can impact you in a couple of different ways.
+By default, we don't persist files in your app.
+However, if you need to persist files, you can enable **App Service** built in storage (see [You can enable and disable storage persistence with an app setting](You-can-enable-and-disable-storage-persistence-with-an-app-setting)).

-If you use npm, apt, or similar to install something from the console after your app starts, once the app restarts, whatever you installed will be gone.
+If you enable this, any files saved within the /home directory and sub-directories will persist.
+However, any files or directories outside of the /home directory will not be persisted between app recycles.
+This can impact your app in a couple of different ways:

-If you save files outside of the /home directory, if your app restarts, those files will be gone.
+- If you use npm, apt, or similar to install something from the console after your app starts, once the app restarts, whatever you installed will be gone.
-If you need an extension or other component for your app to run, make sure that you install it via your Dockerfile.
-That way, it will be available always.
-If you need to persist files that your app is creating, make sure that you write them into the /home directory structure.
+- If you save files outside of the /home directory, if your app restarts, those files will be gone.

-For more information on creating your own container for use with Web App for Containers, see our documentation.
+- If you need an extension or other component for your app to run, make sure that it's bundled with our application or installed as part of your initialization script.

 ### To use SSH and SFTP, your Docker image needs special sauce